Andrew Jackson: Planting career and slavery

 Jackson resigned his judgeship in 1804.
 He had almost gone bankrupt when the land and mercantile speculations he had made on the basis of promissory notes fell apart in the wake of the Panic of 1796–1797.
-He had to sell Hunter's Hill, as well as 25,000 acres of land he bought for speculation and bought a smaller 420 acre plantation near Nashville that he would call the Hermitage.
+He had to sell Hunter's Hill, as well as 25,000 acres of land he purchased for speculation, and bought a smaller 425 acre plantation near Nashville that he would call the Hermitage.
 He focused on recovering from his losses by becoming a successful planter and merchant.
 The Hermitage grew to 1000 acres, making it one of the largest cotton-growing plantations in the state.

 Like most planters in the Southern United States, Jackson used slave labor.
 In 1804, Jackson had nine African American slaves; by 1820, he had over 100; and by his death in 1845, he had over 150.
 Over his lifetime, he owned a total of 300 slaves.
 Jackson subscribed to the paternalistic idea of slavery, which claimed that slave ownership was morally acceptable as long as slaves were treated with humanity and their basic needs were cared for.
 In practice, slaves were treated as a form of wealth whose productivity needed to be protected.
 Jackson directed harsh punishment for slaves who disobeyed or ran away.
 For example, in an 1804 advertisement to recover a runaway slave, he offered "ten dollars extra, for every hundred lashes any person will give him" up to three hundred lashes—a number that would likely have been fatal.
 Over time, his accumulation of wealth in both slaves and land placed him among the elite families of Tennessee.

-Duel with Dickinson and adventure with Burr
+Duel with Dickinson

 An 1834 woodcut depicting Jackson's duel with Charles Dickinson from the satirical Major Jack Downing's Life of Andrew Jackson.
 Downing was a fictional character created by Seba Smith to parody Jackson.

 In May 1806, Jackson fought a duel with Charles Dickinson.
 Their dispute started over payments for a forfeited horse race, escalating for six months until they agreed to the duel.
 Dickinson fired first.
 The bullet hit Jackson in the chest, but shattered against his breastbone.
 He returned fire and killed Dickinson.
 The killing tarnished Jackson's reputation.
+In the following year, Jackson was indicted with a charge of assault with intent to kill Samuel Dorsey Jackson, with whom he had business and social relations, in an alleged cane stabbing, though he was acquitted.